aabbtree77/twinpeekz/README.md

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 Consider Nim over Go:

 * Faster closer to the metal runtime.

-Notably, [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.
+* Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
+[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) abandoned Nim for Rust...

 * Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.

 * Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.

-* Nim has const, let, var separated from ref, new and [] (GC-ed data on the heap), with ptr, pointer and addr to handle C and var in function arguments under the hood.
+* Nim has const, let, var separated from ref, new and [] (GC-ed data on the heap), with ptr, pointer, addr, cast to handle C and var in function arguments under the hood.
 Pointers are explicit and can be used sparingly.

-* Pointers are a problem on the both camps.
+* Pointers bring ambiguities.
 Consider a few [GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):

     ```c
     GLFWAPI GLFWmonitor** glfwGetMonitors(int* count)